wb14123/blog/jekyll/_posts/2018-07-29-A-Review-on-Spanner-and-Open-Source-Implementations.markdown

 Almost every computer has a clock on nowadays.
 A surprising fact is, the clock is not really accurate and normally we cannot even know the upper bound of the error.
 There are some reasons for this:

 1. Normally the clock is synced with a remote server using NTP.
 But the network latency upper bound is unknown.
-2. Even if the local clock is synced accurately once, the hardware in a normal computer makes it inaccuracy when time passes.
+2. Even if the local clock is synced accurately once, the hardware in a normal computer makes it inaccurate when time passes.
 The error depends on the temperature and so on.

 For more details, you can read the section "Unreliable Clocks" in Chapter 8 of the book [ Designing Data-Intensive Applications](http://shop.oreilly.com/product/0636920032175.do).